abach42/superhero/README.md

 * Soft delete for superhero and user, cleaning database scheduler (to be discussed)
 * Deployment for static websites inside Springs Webserver, SPA

-### New for 1.0.0 ✨
+### ✨ New for 1.0.0
-* Optimize method security and project structure
+* Optimized method security and project structure

-## Start project in your docker environment 🚀
+## 🚀 Start project in your docker environment

 👆 You will need 🐋 docker/ docker compose V2 installed on your OS.

 Start with `bin/start.sh`

-This will generate keys, make an image of Java project, initialize a postgres database as docker container and provide localhost, TLS at port 8443.
+This will generate keys, make an image of Java project, start it in a docker container, initialize a postgres database as container and provide localhost, TLS at port 8443.

+(Java will be installed inside the container, you do not need it in your OS).

 ### Go on using